ckochenower/chaos-indy-environment/README.md

 # Summary
-A Vagrant + Virtualbox project that sets up an Indy Chaos experiment development environment comprised of 1 client and 4 validator nodes.
+A Vagrant + Virtualbox project that sets up an Indy Chaos experiment development environment comprised of 1 or more clients and 4 or more validator nodes.
 The client(s) are configured with a python virtual environment (chaostk) in which all dependencies for Chaos development are installed.
+The chaostk virtual environment is activated/sourced on login and numerous aliases are available for your convenience.
+See /home/[vagrant/ubuntu]/.profile on any of the VMs for details.

 # TODOs
 Please consider completing the following as part of your efforts to contribute